-Fuel Economy and Features
+Toyota Vitz Fuel Economy & Features

-Toyota IST vs. Toyota Vitz: Verdict
+Toyota IST vs. Toyota Vitz: Which is the Better Choice?

 As we compared the 2007 Toyota IST and the 2007 Toyota Vitz, it became apparent that both are superb subcompact hatchbacks.
 Both can be similarly equipped and are backed by the legendary durability of Toyota.
 Legroom and cargo space are similar, but the 2007 Toyota Vitz sets itself apart in fuel economy numbers.
-By offering the Intelligent system in the B and F trim levels, the Vitz begins to surface as the better choice for drivers with a long commute.